Ali-The-Great/DictAutoMD/definitions.md

 **constitution**: The act, or process of setting something up, or establishing something; the composition or structure of such a thing; its makeup.

+**parochial**: Pertaining to a parish.

+**parish**: In the Anglican, Eastern Orthodox, Lutheran and Roman Catholic Church, an administrative part of a diocese that has its own church.